Clackroe/DimensionalEngine/README.md

     - Albedo Maps
     - Metalness Maps
     - Roughness Maps
+- Asset Manager
+  - "Smart" asset manager that allows for lazy loaded assets
+    - Cuts down on memory footprint
+    - Asset data gathering planned to be multithreaded, and submitted to GPU using a render thread job system.
+  - All assets are referenced by unique 64 bit integer, allowing for better serialization, and quick asset interchanging.
 - Entity and Scene System with custom components
   - Implemented behind the scenes with [ENTT](https://github.com/skypjack/entt)
 - Custom Event System